 Despite support from the majority of the City Council, the de Blasio administration and other skeptics have raised questions about state law preemption when it comes to noncitizen voting.
-Laura Wood, New York City’s chief democracy officer, said in testimony on Monday that the administration is not taking a position on the bill.
+Laura Wood, New York City’s chief democracy officer, said in testimony at the September council hearing that the administration is not taking a position on the bill.
 “While we understand and appreciate the goals of the bill, we do have some concerns about it,” Wood said, citing Article II of the state constitution, which states that “every citizen” should be entitled to vote.

-City Council Member Kalman Yeger, who is running for reelection on the Democratic, Republican and Conservative party lines, said that the decision to extend noncitizens the right to vote must be made at the state level.
-“They ought to pass this in the state Legislature (and) amend the constitution,” Yeger said.
+The administration isn’t alone in raising concerns about the proposal.
+City Council Member Kalman Yeger has said that the decision to extend noncitizens the right to vote must be made at the state level.
+“They ought to pass this in the state Legislature (and) amend the constitution,” Yeger said at the September hearing.
 “If this is what the state Legislature wishes to do, they can do it.
 But we can’t.”

 There are also concerns about how noncitizen voting would be implemented if the bill passes, including whether citizenship status could be shielded from view on public voter rolls.
-Mike Ryan, executive director of the New York City Board of Elections, said that the board is only able to shield three pieces of information from voter registration forms – the last four digits of the voter’s social security number, their driver or non-driver ID number, and their fax number.
+Mike Ryan, executive director of the New York City Board of Elections, said at the September hearing that the board is only able to shield three pieces of information from voter registration forms – the last four digits of the voter’s social security number, their driver or nondriver ID number, and their fax number.

 What’s next for the bill?